MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-plugin.md

 Learn how to write a UWP app that uses th Windows Device Portal to host a web page and provide diagnostic information.

 Starting with the Creators Update, you can use Device Portal to host your app's diagnostic interfaces.
 This article covers the three pieces needed to create a DevicePortalProvider for your app – the appxmanifest changes, setting up your app’s connection to the Device Portal service, and handling an incoming request.
-A sample app [LINK] is also provided to get started.
+A sample app is also provided to get started.

 ## Create a new UWP app project
 In this guide, we'll create everything in one solution for simplicity.